figroll/figroll-cli/README.md

 ```

 ### Deploying
-With `figroll deploy` it pushes your site straight up to your staging enviorment.
+With `figroll deploy` it pushes your site straight up to your staging environment.
 ```bash
 $ figroll deploy
 ```

 ### Activate
-Once your happy you can activate your site on production.
+Once your happy you can activate your site on production environment.
 This also activates HTTPS on your site.
 ```bash
 $ figroll activate
 ```